isjosan/embsys310/assignment02/counter/answers.md

  4. Change the “counter” variable type in your code to “unsigned”.
 Inject the values “0xFFFFFFFF”
     then step thru the program to increment the “counter” once:
     a) What is the value of “counter” in the “Locals” window after incrementing for each value?
+    ## 4'294'967'295
     b) Please note down which are set in the APSR register.
 And explain why.
+    ### N (negative) flag is set, because the msb (bit 31) is set to 1, although the value is interpreted as that of a unsigned int, and the signed bit is ignored.

  5. Move the “counter’ variable outside of main (at the top of the file):